Nish Kumar: Career

 Nish Kumar at the 2024 Edinburgh Festival Fringe in Edinburgh, Scotland.

-As a live performer, Kumar has appeared at a number of festivals and events, including the Melbourne International Comedy Festival, New Zealand Comedy Festival, Leicester Comedy Festival and the comedy tent at Latitude Music Festival.
+As a live performer, Kumar has appeared at a number of festivals and events, including the Melbourne International Comedy Festival, New Zealand Comedy Festival, Leicester Comedy Festival, the comedy tent at Latitude Music Festival and the Croydon Comedy Festival.
 In 2017, he competed in series 5 of Taskmaster with Bob Mortimer, Sally Phillips, Aisling Bea and Mark Watson.
 The same year, Kumar completed a six-part travel series for Netflix with fellow comedian Joel Dommett, titled Joel & Nish vs The World.
 In 2018 he appeared on Netflix's Comedians of the World.

 He has also appeared as a guest on Have I Got News for You, Mock the Week, Virtually Famous, 8 Out of 10 Cats, Alan Davies: As Yet Untitled, Hypothetical, The Big Fat Quiz, Russell Howard's Stand Up Central, Sweat the Small Stuff, QI, Live from the BBC and The Alternative Comedy Experience.

 In February 2019, it was announced he would be appearing in a new Sky One sport show, Comedians Watching Football With Friends.

 In December 2019, Kumar was booed off stage at a Christmas charity lunch event for the Lord's Taverners.
 The performance, for which Kumar was not paid, included political jokes on Boris Johnson, Jacob Rees-Mogg, Theresa May and the ongoing Brexit process.
 Following the event, the Lord's Taverners released a statement emphasising the apolitical nature of the organisation and expressing that they did not support the behaviour of some members of the crowd, which included booing, heckling and the throwing of a bread roll.
 In response to the event, Kumar told The Guardian: "I'm sort of amazed by how fascinated people are by the whole thing.
 It's not the first time I've been booed off stage [...]
 I consider it the life of being a comedian – they have a right to boo me."

 Kumar hosted the Quibi topical comedy series Hello America, which ran from August 2020 until the channel's closure in December that year.